baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 # check the connection status
 iw wlan0 link

+# report ESSID, NWID or AP/Cell Address of wireless network.
+iwgetid

+# list detailed wireless information from a wireless interface
+iwlist

+# get overall quality of the link
+iwconfig wlan0 | grep -i --color quality

+# find out received signal strength (RSSI – how strong the received signal is)
+iwconfig wlan0 | grep -i --color signal

+# See link quality continuously on screen
+watch -n 1 cat /proc/net/wireless

+# displays continuously updated information about signal levels,
+# as well as, wireless-specific and general network information
+wavemon

+# displays wireless events received through the RTNetlink socket.
+# each line displays the specific wireless event which describes
+# what has happened on the specified wireless interface
+iwevent

 # scan to find out what WiFi networks are detected
 sudo /sbin/iw wlan0 scan